 - New York Times “The Daily” podcast [The Next Year (or Two) of the Pandemic]

 - Brookings Metro Recovery Index and their Spotlight on Local Recovery Efforts

 - Canadian Urban Institute’s Bring Back Main Street initiative

 - National League of Cities [Safely Reopening Municipal Facilities Toolkit]

 - Design for Distancing: An Initiative by the City of Baltimore

 Many states and communities are rethinking the pace of reopening due to recent spikes in COVID-19 cases.
 During this uncertain time, it is critical for city and downtown leaders to know how their residents are feeling about reopening and their priorities concerning safety and economic issues.
 As a service to our members, IDA has partnered with RRC Associates to survey residents and provide insights into their opinions.
 This summary presents the results from all respondents from the U.S. and Canada.
 The data can be critically important in helping to shape your planning and messaging for the public.
 Sign up to deploy a district survey to understand consumer confidence specific to your area.
-IDA is providing this District Customer Survey as a complimentary resource to assist with reopening businesses.
+IDA is providing this District Consumer Survey as a complimentary resource to assist with reopening businesses.